achan-circle/langsmith-agent-building/README.md

 If you are using AzureOpenAI instead of OpenAI, there are a few things you need to do.

 1. Set necessary environment variables in a .env file.
-Specifically, make sure you set
+Specifically, make sure you add the following to your .env file
     - AZURE_OPENAI_API_KEY=
     - AZURE_OPENAI_ENDPOINT=
     - AZURE_OPENAI_API_VERSION=